ladroid/goku/examples/roguelike/README_game.md

 Character was taken from [here](https://totuslotus.itch.io/characterpack)

 ## Where to play
-The game is located on itch.io (soon will be the link).
+The game is located on [itch.io](https://ladroid.itch.io/whispering-depths).